Our Guides & FAQs

 Yes, our partners at Kew Law regularly act as professional executors.

-You should keep your will in a safe-place.
+You should keep your Will in a safe place.
 If you keep it under ‘lock and key’ then you need to ensure someone knows it is there and has the means to access it if you were to die.
-There are a number of registers, including HMCTS, who will store your will for you for a fee.
-Many of our client opt to store their will with us.
+There are a number of registers, including HMCTS, who will store your Will for you for a fee.
+Many of our clients opt to store their Will with us.
 We do not charge a fee.

 Certain qualifying persons may also be able to make a claim against your estate if you did not make reasonable financial provision for them to take effect upon your death.